-Allow me to introduce the officers of the 2023-2024 NGF Executive Committee:
+Allow me to introduce the officers of the 2024-2025 NGF Executive Committee:

-Chao Wang (cwang467@usc.edu) and Laura Korobkova (Korobkov@usc.edu) are our Professional Development Chairs.
-As mentioned above, Chao and Laura will oversee the organization of a professional development seminar series, aptly called Between 2 Lobes, that showcases the variety of academic and industry careers that neuroscience PhDs can pursue after graduating from NGP.
-They will also work to implement other professional development workshops and opportunities for our students to develop skills outside the lab that will be useful regardless of plans after graduation.
+Gaon Kim (gaonkim@usc.edu) and Jessica Morrel (jmorrel@usc.edu) are our Professional Development Chairs.
+They work with both academic and non-academic partners to create engaging seminars, workshops, and networking events.
+They are an excellent resource if you have questions on certain career paths, making your time in graduate school effective, preparing for NGP milestones (such as the qualifying exams), and more.
+They will help you develop relevant, transferable skills that will benefit you in any career path.
+The earlier you can get involved with Professional Development, the better!

-Amaryllis Tsiknia (tsiknia@usc.edu) and Bayla Breningstall (bbrening@usc.edu) are our Programming Officers, or more colloquially known as the Social Chairs.
-Amaryllis and Bayla will be planning exciting activities for the upcoming year to bring our program together socially.
-NGP students are dispersed across multiple campuses, and so these events are a way to make sure that we always feel connected.
-Riley Elmer (relmer@usc.edu) and Joshua Martinez (joshuacm@usc.edu) are our New Student Liaisons (NSL), but you're all familiar with them already!
-Riley and Joshua are here to help you transition smoothly to life in graduate school at USC and will be your go-to for advice and suggestions on making your first year experience the best it can be.
-They will also coordinate mentor-matching between your cohort and existing NGP students, as well as facilitate the recruitment process for next year's cohort later in the Spring.
-Feel free to reach out to them as the semester begins and as you start this new journey here in Los Angeles and at USC!
+Joshua Martinez (joshuacm@usc.edu), Tamara Jafar (tjafar@usc.edu), and Zoe Tsokolas (tsokolas@usc.edu) are our Programming Officers, or more colloquially known as the Social Chairs.
+Joshua, Tamara, and Zoe will be planning exciting activities for the upcoming year to help with our goal of building community.
+NGP students are dispersed across multiple campuses, so these events are critical opportunities to connect with fellow neuroscientists!
+They can also answer questions if you are interested in service and outreach opportunities.
+We look forward to seeing you at the amazing events that are planned!

+Danielle Luu (dnluu@usc.edu) and Karel Aceituno (kaceitun@usc.edu) are our New Student Liaisons (NSL), but you're familiar with them already!
+Danielle and Karel are here to ensure that the transition into graduate school is smooth and positive.
+They are your go-to for advice, questions, and suggestions on maximizing your first year in NGP.
+They coordinate mentor-matching between your cohort and existing NGP students, as well as facilitate the recruitment process for next year's cohort in the Spring.
+Again, their primary purpose is to help you!
+Get to know them, ask them questions, and reach out if you are struggling - they are the database for USC resources and will help you get what you need.

-Gaon Kim (gaonkim@usc.edu) is our NGF Ambassador.
-Gaon connects our program with other organizations such as the Graduate School Government (GSG) and will keep us all up to date with happenings in the GSG, including finding other networking opportunities, workshops, social events, and more ways you can become involved here at USC.
+Hailey Adney (hadney@usc.edu) is our NGF Ambassador.
+Hailey connects our program with organizations outside of NGP.
+For example, she keeps us up-to-date with happenings in the Graduate School Government (GSG), including finding other networking opportunities, workshops, social events, and more ways you can become involved here at USC.

-Minh Bui (mtbui@usc.edu) is our Historian and Media-Coordinator.
-Minh will be taking photos and videos of the various activities and events throughout the year and also runs our various social media accounts - Facebook, Instagram (@usc.ngf), Twitter (@uscngp), and LinkedIn.
+Isabelle Young (youngisa@usc.edu) is our Historian and Social Media Coordinator.
+Isabelle will be taking photos and videos of the various activities and events throughout the year and runs our various social media accounts - Facebook, Instagram (@usc.ngf), Twitter (@uscngp), and LinkedIn.
 We also share news of NGP students' achievements on our social media pages.
-So, feel free to send any photos of your own NGP experiences and adventures!
+Go give the accounts a follow!

-Last but certainly not least is the role of First Year Liaison, which is currently open and available for one of you to take after the beginning of the semester.
-This position is tasked with keeping us informed on how your cohort is doing (socially, academically, etc.), as well as contributing directly to event planning and committee discussions.
-As a cohort, you will decide on a representative, but there is no need to worry about this until after the first few weeks of class!
+Last but certainly not least is the role of First Year Liaison, which is open and available for one of you to volunteer for after the beginning of the semester.
+This position is tasked with keeping us informed on how your cohort is doing (socially, academically, etc.), as well as attending monthly NGF meetings and events.
+We'll send more information about this within the first few weeks of class, but for now: just get moved in and settled into Los Angeles and NGP!